 Enter Pilates.
-All you need is a mat or a square of carpet, and you can do a variety of moves to strengthen and tone your entire body, improve balance, flexibility and mobility.
+All you need is a mat or a square of carpet, and you can do a variety of moves to strengthen and tone your entire body (especially your core), improve balance, flexibility and mobility.

 1. Roll Up

 - Exhale to begin, then inhale and raise your arms up so your fingers point at the ceiling.

 - Rise slowly and keep a curve in your spine as you come through a sitting position and reach toward your toes.

-BEGINNER MODIFICATION: Bend your knees and place your feet flat on the floor.
+Beginner modification: Bend your knees and place your feet flat on the floor.

 2. The Hundred

 This staple of Pilates warms up the body and strengthen the abdominals.
-"This is a great exercise to begin working on intercostal breathing — inhaling into your ribcage and keeping your navel pulled in," says Robyn Martin, owner and founder of Proof Pilates in Atlanta, GA.
+"This is a great exercise to begin working on intercostal breathing — inhaling into your ribcage and keeping your navel pulled in," says Robyn Martin, owner and founder of Proof Pilates in Atlanta.
 "A great example of how your abs can engage just from breath work."

-BEGINNER MODIFICATION: Keep your knees bent.
+Beginner modification: Keep your knees bent.

 No pool?
 No problem.
 The Pilates swimming exercise strengthen the glutes, hamstrings and back muscles, as well as lengthening the fronts of the hips.

-BEGINNER MODIFICATION: Leave your upper body on the mat while focusing on kicking your legs, or vice versa.
+Beginner modification: Rest your upper body on the mat while focusing on kicking your legs, or vice versa.